origin of life

 Growth is driven by environmental disequilibria.

-How do you go from inorganic to the first cell membrane?
+Life Ascending examines how do you go from inorganic to the first cell membrane?
 How does RNA replicase emerge?
-What about the move from single-cell to multicellular life?
-These are unsolved but under active research.
+The move from single-cell to multicellular life.
 He frames these inventions as efficiency mechanisms for heat dissipation.